DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 - [ ] option in python script to pick TA algorithm ?
 - [ ] support for multiple concurrent (different) makers
 - [ ] different filtering options per ROU ?
+- [ ] once PDS is fully integrated, expand the python script to also pick up PDS sources and replicate (there is a list of allowed subdetectors, and it simply needs to be expanded by PDS subdetectors).
 - [X] when TP format changes (relative `tp.time_peak`) looping logic needs adjusting

 For more details please see [this report](https://docs.dunescience.org/cgi-bin/private/ShowDocument?docid=32918).